bianca482/cohesion-measuring/cohesion/readme.md

 # Cohesion Calculator

 This project contains the definitions of the `cohesion_calculator` library which calculates Sensitive Class Cohesion Metric (SCOM) based on provided JSON input.
 The folder `cohesion\cohesion_calculator` provides the full implementation code for this.

+The library can be installed by running `pip install cohesion_measuring`.

 You can adjust and expand this implementation for your needs.

-Currently it can only be used locally, so whether you made adjustments or not, you have to build and install the library.
+If you want to make adjustments you have to build and install the library as described in the following.

 ## Setup